Brumus14/minecraft-clone/README.md

 mkdir build
 make
 ```
-And then run the executable
+And then run the executable.